CTSRD-CHERI/cheribuild/README.md

 ## Building the compiler and QEMU

 In order to run CheriBSD you will first need to compile QEMU (`cheribuild.py qemu`).
-This will build versions of QEMU both for 128 and 256-bit CHERI.
 You will also need to build LLVM (this includes a compiler and linker suitable for CHERI) using `cheribuild.py llvm`.
 It is now possible to target both 128 and 256-bit CHERI using the same clang binary by specifying `-mcpu=cheri128` or `-mcpu=256`.
 However, if you use cheribuild.py for building you won't have to care about this since the `--128` (the default) or `--256` flag for cheribuild.py will ensure the right